June 30th

 Commentary:

-2. 'upanetā' - it literally means 'one who takes closer'.
+2. 'upanetā'—literally means 'one who takes closer'.
 The context here is 'upanayana' (the sacred thread ceremony).
 The thread ceremony is the initiation of one's learning.
-That is the first step one takes towards a spiritual path of life.
-He who counsels or guides one towards that path is a father figure and is hence revered.
+That is the first step one takes toward a spiritual path in life.
+He who counsels or guides one towards that path is a father figure and is therefore revered.

-5. He who protects from fear - quells one's insecurities and helps him overcome the hurdles of life.
+5. He who protects from fear—quells one's insecurities and helps him overcome the hurdles of life.
 When one's fears are dispelled, he sees life in a new light!
 Such a person is deemed as a father.

 pada vigrahaH: